ydking0911/Seam-Carving-Image-Editor/README.md

 # Seam_Carving_Python

 Hi

-This is Seam_Carving Term Project
+This is Seam_Carving Term Project of